The Cordillera Green Network, Inc. (CGN) is an environmental Non-Government Organization (NGO) based in Baguio City, Philippines.

 CGN was established in September 2001 to help address the pervading environmental and socioeconomic problems in the Cordillera region.
-It is registered in the Securities and Exchange Commission (SEC) as a non-stock, non- profit, and non-government organization (NGO), and is based in Baguio City.
+It is registered with the Securities and Exchange Commission (SEC) as a non-stock, non-profit, and non-government organization (NGO) and is based in Baguio City.

-CGN was founded by Mariko Sorimachi, a Japanese resident of Baguio City, together with a group of indigenous people who are passionate about environmental conservation.
+CGN was founded by Mariko Sorimachi, a Japanese resident of Baguio City and a group of indigenous people passionate about environmental conservation.

-As of 2020, Bruno Taiyang, a forester, was appointed president.
-The vice president is John Takloy, a professor of Forestry at Benguet State University (BSU).
-The staffs consist mainly of indigenous forester, agrarian, and other professionals.
-CGN is created through collaboration of group of environmental educators, artists, writers, and environmental activists.
+As of 2023, Bruno Taiyang, a forester, was appointed president.
+The vice president is John Tacloy, a professor of Forestry at Benguet State University (BSU).
+The staffs consist mainly of indigenous foresters and other professionals.
+CGN is collaborated by environmental educators, academic researchers, freelance artists, writers, and environmental activists.

 <Bank Account of Cordillera Green Network Inc>

 Account number: 0573-2638-98

 CGN has been promoting agroforestry Arabica coffee production in the Cordillera as a part of its reforestation project.
 CGN also conducts seminars/workshops on old coffee tree maintenance and post-harvest processing to improve the quality of coffee produced in the region.
 By purchasing our coffee, you also support the coffee farmers and all our partner communities in improving their livelihood and ecological sustainability.